purusman/ent-comp/README.md

-An [Entity Component System](http://vasir.net/blog/game-development/how-to-build-entity-component-system-in-javascript) (ECS) is a programming construct that solves a very common problem in game programming - it lets you model lots of interacting systems whose entities cannot easily be described with OO-style inheritance.
+An [Entity Component System](http://vasir.net/blog/game-development/how-to-build-entity-component-system-in-javascript) (ECS) is a programming construct that solves a very common problem in game programming - it lets you model lots of interacting systems whose entities are not easily described with OO-style inheritance.

 This library is the distilled result of my playing with a bunch of ECS libraries, removing what wasn't useful, and rejiggering what remained to perform well in the